sviperll/result4j/README.md

 Result-type provides a way to pass error enformation as a first-class value through the code written in functional style.
-Routines are provided for interoperability of normal code that uses exception and functional code that uses Result-type, so that exceptions can be catched and propagated as errors in Result-type and then rethrown again later in the control-flow.
+Routines are provided for interoperability of normal code that uses exception and functional code that uses Result-type, so that exceptions can be caught and propagated as errors in Result-type and then rethrown again later in the control-flow.

 Overview